Bhutan, Ecoluxury with Como Hotels

 Day 9, Paro - Delhi

 Breakfast.
 Transfer to the airport and flight to Delhi.
-Arrival and check-in at the hotel.
-Free lunch.
+Arrival and hotel accommodation.
+Lunch at leisure.

 Afternoon free for relaxation or individual activities.
 Dinner at the hotel and overnight stay.

 Day 9, Delhi

-- Domestic flight in economy class for the Bumthang
+- Domestic flight in economy class for the Bumthang - Paro route

 - Half board in Delhi